How to Optimize Your Search Box

 - Make the search box large and distinctive

 Make sure users can tell your search box is a search box.
-Search boxes are usually about 245 pixels wide.
+Website search boxes are usually about 245 pixels wide.

 - Include text such as “Product Search” “Type Search and Press Enter” in the search box.